MalekOzon/MalekOzon/README.md

 🟠 My journey as a Frontend developer is defined by continuous learning and a thirst for excellence.
 I look forward to new challenges and opportunities that allow me to push the boundaries of web development and create impactful solutions.

-📫 You can reach me at : abdulilahalhamwi@gmail
+📫 You can reach me at : malekozon123@gmail.com

 Let's connect and explore exciting possibilities together!
 Feel free to reach out. 🤝